WHEN IS THE LSAT OFFERED? LSAT TEST DATES 2023-2024

 The short answer: take the LSAT when you’re ready, but “ready” can be subjective.
 We advise students to sign up for an LSAT date that will give them enough time to prep without feeling like they’re taking too much on or ignoring other responsibilities.

 You need to also think about when you’re applying to law school and when applications are due.
-If you are planning to apply to law school in the same year that you’re taking the LSAT, you should try to take an LSAT administered earlier in the year, if possible.
+If you are planning to apply to law school in the same year that you’re taking the LSAT, you should try to choose an LSAT test date earlier in the year, if possible.
 Since most law schools begin accepting applicants as soon as September, it’s better to apply early in the application cycle (September or October) rather than later (January or February of the following year).
-You will need a reportable LSAT score, so it’s better to take the LSAT earlier in the year, provided you have enough time to study with LSAT prep courses to get your score back in time.
+You will need a reportable LSAT score, so it’s better to take the LSAT early, provided you have enough time to study with LSAT prep courses to get your score back in time.

 It’s not uncommon to retake the LSAT more than once to earn a competitive score.
 Just remember there are rules for how many times you can take the LSAT

-- Five times within the current and five past testing years
+- Five times within the current reportable score period (i.e., since June 2017)

-- A total of seven times in a lifetime
+- A total of seven times over a lifetime

 If you’re sure you want to take the LSAT, this is a great place to start!
 First, choose an LSAT test date and decide when you want to take the LSAT based on your schedule and when you plan on applying to law school.
 Then, check the LSAC site to see if registration is open for the test you’ve picked.
 Once you’ve registered for your LSAT date, it’s time to choose your prep.
 If you’re not sure which LSAT prep is right for you, you can schedule a free, no-obligation consultation with our LSAT Advisors to help walk you through your options.
 If you want a taste of the LSAT, sign-up for our free LSAT Practice Bundle to take a diagnostic exam.